Office of the Vice President for Student Affairs

 • Pack Tennis Club

 • Badminton Club

 The swimming pool is located behind the Physical Education building.
-Hours vary and can be found on the Recreational Sports webpage.
+Hours vary and can be found on the Recreational and Wellness webpage.
 Services include:

 • Lap Swimming